-Bible Verse of the Day for November 12 2019, Tuesday of the Thirty-second Week in Ordinary Time
+Bible Verse of the Day – Twenty-seventh Sunday in Ordinary Time Year C, Tuesday of the Thirty-second Week in Ordinary Time

 8 Would he not rather say to him, ‘Prepare something for me to eat.
 Put on your apron and wait on me while I eat and drink.
 You may eat and drink when I am finished’?Luke 17:5-10